 Roman chamomile (Chamaemelum nobile), Russian comfrey (Symphytum x uplandicum), and dandelion (Taraxicum officinale) are high in their concentration of potassium, phosphorus, and calcium.
 Comfrey also concentrates magnesium.
 In addition, comfrey and dandelion accumulate copper and iron.

-6 Ways To Fertilize Your Garden With Herbs
+4 Ways to Fertilize Your Garden With Herbs

-Oftentimes, the compost bin becomes full of dried, brown material – such as leaves and other yard waste – that can slow down the composting process.
+When maintaining a compost pile, you’ll add a combination of food scraps, “brown material” (dried leaves, sticks, paper, cardboard), and “green material” (fresh grass, leaves, herbs).
+Oftentimes, the compost bin becomes full of dried, brown material, which can eventually slow down the composting process.
 To energize the compost with fresh, green plant matter, layer in chopped herbs.
 They will not only speed up composting, but they will improve the nutrient value of the finished compost.

 3. Green Manure

-Green manure is essentially fresh, chopped, green plant matter.
-It is used as a high-nitrogen fertilizer in place of animal manures.
-To use herbs as green manure, chop the plants into 3 to 4-inch pieces and incorporate them into the garden soil in the fall, or at least, two weeks before planting.
+Green manure typically refers to easy-to-grow, easy-to-till crops grown specifically to till back into the soil to retain productive soil properties and supportive nutrients.
+This method disperses fresh, chopped, green plant matter back into the upper layers of the soil where it’s used as a high-nitrogen fertilizer in place of animal manures.
+To use herbs as green manure, plant easy-to-till herbs as cover crops, such as clover or chickweed.
+Alternately, chop excess plants you’ve grown elsewhere into 3 to 4-inch pieces and mix these into the garden soil in the fall or at least two weeks before planting.

 Mulch can help retain soil moisture and prevent erosion.
-While as a green manure, chopped herbs are incorporated into the soil.
+As a green manure, chopped herbs are incorporated into the soil.
 Used as a mulch, the chopped plant matter is simply laid on the surface of the soil.
 It will naturally biodegrade and act as a slow-release fertilizer.

-Green mulch is best used under mature, fruiting plants such as tomatoes, peppers, or cucumbers.
-Herbs can also act as a living, permanent mulch when planted under fruit trees or other perennials.
+Herbal mulch is best used under mature, fruiting plants such as tomatoes, peppers, or cucumbers.
+Herbs can also act as a living, permanent mulch when planted as cover crops under fruit trees or other perennials.
 Simply chop the herb plants back from time to time, or let them die back on their own.

 As you can see, the nutritive value of herbs can be just as important and useful to our gardens as they are to us.
-Use chamomile, comfrey, and dandelion to give your garden a fertilizing boost.
+Open your eyes to the herbs already growing in your garden.
+These natural herbal fertilizers will reduce expense and give your garden a fertilizing boost.